-Microsoft has decided to start supplying Windows 10 on a USB key so looks like the days of the DVD are numbered.
-Actually I didn’t even install a CD/DVD drive on the new build as no real need for it at this stage.
+Microsoft has decided to start supplying Windows 10 on a USB key so it looks like the days of the DVD are numbered.
+Actually, I didn’t even install a CD/DVD drive on the new build as no real need for it at this stage.

 - If You need Office 2016 check out this post about getting it for $15

-To install windows on your brand new PC or if you want to start afresh first turn off the PC and insert the supplied USB into spare USB port on your computer.
-Its best to Use a USB 3 port on your computer for faster install times.
+To install Windows on your brand new PC or if you want to start afresh first turn off the PC and insert the supplied USB into a spare USB port on your computer.
+It’s best to use a USB 3 port on your computer for faster install times.

-Don’t have any unnecessary computer hardware connected eg: Printers, cameras etc. Turn on your computer and you should be shown the splash screen of your motherboard manufacture, in this case it is the Gigabyte board.
+Don’t have any unnecessary computer hardware connected eg: Printers, cameras, etc. Turn on your computer and you should be shown the splash screen of your motherboard manufacturer, in this case, it is the Gigabyte board.

-Windows will ask you some quick questions first like language, location etc and then you will be asked to enter your product key.
-You Key is supplied on a card that comes with Windows 10 Home or Pro
+Windows will ask you some quick questions first like language, location, etc and then you will be asked to enter your product key.
+Your Key is supplied on a card that comes with Windows 10 Home or Pro

-- New is deciding what sort of install you will be doing
+- New is deciding what sort of installation you will be doing

 - Custom: Only Install windows, This is the one to pick if you have a new PC or HDD and want a fresh install.

 - Once you make the custom selection you will be asked what drive you would like to install the operating system on to.